-Whether you’re using IT approved apps or have shadow apps hiding in the corners, always make sure they’re protected.
+Whether you’re using IT approved apps or have shadow apps hiding in the corners, always make sure they’re protected and enterprise ready.
 Not sure where to start?
 Here are four understated tool categories you should use for cloud app security, as well as a few matching products or services that address each one.

 A DDoS (Distributed Denial of Service) attack happens when a malicious user or group floods a service with traffic from multiple sources, intending to cripple the business and make it unusable for an extended period of time.
 When the service goes down, people can’t access it.
 The situation becomes a complete nightmare for everyone involved.

 DDoS attacks can be devastating to an organization’s bottom line.
 A single successful attack can cost upwards of $2.5 million, and DDoS disruption alone can cost around $100,000 an hour in lost revenue.
 What’s worse, the number of DDoS attacks per year only continues to rise, with Neustar reporting that a whopping 84% of companies have experienced an attack in the last year, compared to 73% in 2016.

 It’s imperative for businesses to take DDoS attacks seriously and implement tools that will thwart their efforts.
 Here are a couple DDoS protection tools you can use to secure your cloud apps: